 |Laptops & Chargers||4 hours (On-campus use only)||$1/hour|

 The Library assesses fines and fees to ensure that everyone has equal access to materials and equipment.
 A failure to return items by the stamped due date (books) or by the verbally stated time (laptops & equipment) will result in overdue fines.
-In cases in which items are not returned at all, items will be considered lost and replacement and processing fees will be assessed in addition to overdue fines.
+When items are overdue for a long time, they may be declared lost and replacement and processing fees will be assessed in addition to overdue fines.
 Damaged items are assessed on case-by-case basis.

 Balances under $10.00